María José Pizarro: Biography

-María José Pizarro was born in Bogotá on 30 March 1978, the daughter of Myriam Rodríguez and the former guerrilla and leader of the 19th of April Movement, Carlos Pizarro Leongómez.
+María José Pizarro was born in Bogotá on 30 March 1978, the daughter of Myriam Rodríguez and the former guerrilla and leader of the 19th of April Movement, Carlos Pizarro Leongómez; and niece of Hernando Pizarro who carried out the Tacueyó Massacre in Cauca.

 During her childhood, she had to live in exile in Ecuador, Nicaragua, and France.
 She returned to Colombia when her father was a candidate in the 1990 presidential election, and went back into exile after he was assassinated.
 In 2002, she settled in Spain, studied design in Barcelona, and returned definitively to her home country in 2010.

 A plastic artist who works in jewelry and audiovisual presentations, she held an exhibition at the Colombian National Museum titled Ya vuelvo: Carlos Pizarro, una vida por la paz (I'm Back: Carlos Pizarro, A Life for Peace).
 It was presented in Bogotá, Cali, and Barcelona.

 She worked with the Secretariat of Culture, Recreation, and Sports of Bogotá from 2011 to 2013, and the National Center for Historical Memory from 2013 to 2017.
 She has also been an activist for peace and historical memory, in homage to the victims of the armed conflict in Colombia.
 She has dedicated much of her work to reconstructing the memory of her father.
 She compiled his letters and photographs in the 2015 book De su puño y letra.